ChALkeR/notes/On-npmjs-tokens-visibility.md

 ![](media/npm-token-captcha.png)

-Note: just displaying the full token with some graphical effects as a CAPTCHA was just a PoC, the attacker could have split the token into several smaller captchas, made that unselectable, and add other graphical effects to it.
+Note: displaying the full token with some graphical effects as a CAPTCHA was just a PoC, the attacker could have split the token into several smaller captchas, made that unselectable, and add other graphical effects to it.